About the Situation

 India’s vast population size and its rapid growth mean that the percentages illustrating work remaining to be done translate to very large real numbers.
 In fact, while the percent of Indians living in poverty has fallen, fast population growth means that the absolute number of individuals living in poverty in some of the country’s poorest states has actually increased.

 Poverty hits the country’s children hard, and malnutrition is common.
 In fact, one in every three malnourished children in the world lives in India.

 Islamic ReliefTM has been working in India since 1994, often collaborating with local relief organizations to ensure that assistance is delivered as quickly and efficiently as possible.
 Islamic Relief India opened in 2008 to implement development programs to help alleviate growing needs for humanitarian aid.

 Here’s a breakdown of some programs Islamic Relief has supported in India:

 WINTER RELIEF FOR INDIA-ADMINISTERED KASHMIR

 This six-month project, focused in and around Srinagar, includes distribution of emergency packs to some 4,000 flood survivors.
 The packs include items like warm clothes, blankets, medicine, food items, and non-perishable goods.

 INDIA RURAL WATER SUPPLY & SANITATION PROJECT

-More than 18,000 people in nine villages across the Khagarijan region will receive access to safe drinking water, and education on health, hygiene and sanitation practices.
-Latrine facilities along with 25 wells are being constructed to help reduce the incidence of waterborne diseases.
+More than 18,000 people in nine villages across the Khagarijan region received access to safe drinking water, and education on health, hygiene and sanitation practices.
+Latrine facilities along with 25 wells were constructed to help reduce the incidence of waterborne diseases.